-A virtual agent is the best at helping with repetitive tasks for your customer support team.
+A virtual agent is the best at relieving your customer support team from repetitive tasks.
 Nonetheless, there are times when complex, urgent, or sensitive queries need to be transferred to human agents.
 We recommend having an escalation strategy before designing the escalation flow prior to launching your bot.

 Topics covered in this article:

 Deciding an escalation strategy is to establish the rules of which intents should or should not be escalated through which channel.
-Typically, there are three channels of escalation: in-cha, ticket, and email.
+Typically, there are three channels of escalation: in-chat, ticket, and email.

 Since this affects agent handling time, there are a few things to take into account when deciding the escalation strategy, such as:

 - The size of your customer support team

 - The complexity and urgency of the query

 For example, if you are in fashion e-commerce and your team has 3-5 agents working 9am-5pm with a chat volume of 200-250 chats a day, escalating everything will result in long waiting times for the customers, and overload your agents.

 Therefore, it is best to reserve in-chat escalations for matters such as sizing and product query since this could affect your revenue; delivered but not received is another common one since the level of frustration could affect your customer satisfaction (CSAT) score.